keerthana28116/JavaAWTChatApplication/README.md

 ---

 ## 📌 Project Overview
-This project is a **Java-based Client–Server Chat Application** developed using **Java AWT for GUI** and **TCP Socket Programming** for network communication.
+This project is a *Java-based Client–Server Chat Application* developed using *Java AWT for GUI* and *TCP Socket Programming* for network communication.

-The application demonstrates how two independent Java programs (Client and Server) can establish a reliable connection over a network and exchange messages in real time using **input/output streams**.
+The application demonstrates how two independent Java programs (Client and Server) establish a reliable connection over a network and exchange messages in real time using *input/output streams*.

-This project focuses on **core Java concepts**, networking fundamentals, and desktop GUI development.
+This project focuses on *core Java concepts*, networking fundamentals, and desktop GUI development.

 ---

 ## 🏗️ System Architecture
-The application follows a **Client–Server Architecture**:
+The application follows a *Client–Server Architecture*:

-- The **Server** listens on a specific port and waits for client connections.
+- The *Server* listens on a specific port and waits for client connections.
-- The **Client** initiates a socket connection to the server.
+- The *Client* initiates a socket connection to the server.
-- Communication is established using **TCP/IP sockets**.
+- Communication is established using *TCP/IP sockets*.
-- Messages are exchanged using **DataInputStream** and **DataOutputStream**.
+- Messages are exchanged using *DataInputStream* and *DataOutputStream*.

 ---

 ## 🧠 Technical Concepts Used
 - Java Socket Programming
 - TCP/IP Communication
 - Client–Server Architecture
 - AWT GUI Components
 - Event Handling (ActionListener)
 - Blocking I/O Streams
 - Exception Handling
-- Package-based project structure
+- Package-based Project Structure

 ---